ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

     ![Viewer Line Sync Packets](../../images/PXIe-148X-TDMSFileViewer-LineSyncPackets.png)

-## Evenly spacing long packets to fill the entire time window for a frame
+## Creating a TDMS File with Evenly Spaced Line Packets
+By default the Create CSI-2 Packet TDMS Files VI produces a TDMS file with all the packets in a frame tightly grouped together while still meeting the configuration requirements.
+This leaves the remaining time in the frame period empty.
+Many cameras stream data more evenly across the frame period, and the Create CSI-2 Packet TDMS Files VI can be configured to more closely approximate that behavior if desired.

-This tutorial is going to show you how to adjust the interpacket delay to spread the line packets out evenly throughout the frame period.
+This tutorial shows you how to adjust the interpacket delay to spread the line packets out evenly throughout the frame period.
 You will use the TDMS file Viewer to look at the packets and see how you can adjust the timing to achieve a 30 FPS TDMS file.

 > Note: For the purposes of this tutorial, all input control values not specified should be left as the default value.

 1. Double click the Create CSI-2 Packet TDMS Files VI in the LabVIEW project.

 2. Set the **Number of Frames** control to 2.
+You need two frames so that you can view the entire frame period, which is measured from a Frame Start packet to the next Frame Start packet.

 3. Set the **desired frame rate (fps)** to 30.